Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## ClampFrame

 Using size-hinting, we are able to control the *minimum* size of a widget.
-There is no widet property that lets us control the *maximum size*, however.
+There is no widget property that lets us control the *maximum size*, however.
 For this, we need [`ClampFrame`](@ref), a widget which constrains it singular child to never exceed the given maximum width, or height if the frames orientation is `ORIENTATION_VERTICAL`.

 We choose the maximum size in pixels during construction, or using [`set_maximum_size!`](@ref):